jerryhgladinet/docs/admin/source/chapter04.rst

 ``Tenant Management Console`` > ``Team Folder`` > ``Add New Team Folder``

-You can click on the "+" sign to create a new team folder
+You can click on the "+" sign to create a new team folder.

 .. figure:: _static/image_s5_3_11.png
     :align: center

     ADDING A TEAM FOLDER

-Once it is clicked, it shows four main sources of team folder, among other options
+Once it is clicked, it shows four main sources of team folder, among other options:

     - Existing Tenant Storage (default location)
     - File Servers in Local Area Network